Home › Best Small Breed Dogs for Children

 When it comes to the dog, one must not only look at breed but also the individual dog.
 The dog is the sum total of his genetics and environment.
 Some dogs should never be bred because they have inborn temperament issues that can be passed onto the offspring.

-The environment side of the equation involves everything that the dog has encountered since he was born—his socialization prior to arriving at your home and then what happens after he arrives.
+The environment side of the equation involves everything that the dog has encountered since he was conceived in the womb, birth, early weeks, his socialization prior to arriving at your home and then what happens after he arrives.

 A puppy from a very reputable breeder who has excellent bloodlines and who provides extensive socialization is going to fare better with your children than the puppy with a questionable background and little socialization even if both are members of the same breed.